nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Sorting the list of internship applications: `sort`

 Sorts the internship applications with the latest date at top to earliest at the bottom.
+Using this command, you can easily see those that have interviews coming up soon.

 <div class="d-flex alert alert-secondary">
     <div class="me-3">